|Pvt. Norman A. Paul

 Pvt.
 Norman A. Paul was born on April 15, 1913, in

 Bremer-Paul.
-He had two sisters
+He had two sisters and five

-and five brothers.
-He left school after the
+brothers.
+Norman left school after the eighth

 In late August, Paul was sent to Louisiana and assigned to the 753rd Tank Battalion.
 During the maneuvers the battalion did not participate.
 After the maneuvers, National Guardsmen were released from federal service and replacements came from the 753rd.
 One of the replacements who was assigned to A Company was Paul.

 The battalion traveled by different trains to San Francisco, California, were they taken to Ft.
 McDowell on Angel Island.
 On the island, they received inoculations and physicals, and those members of the battalion who were found to have treatable medical conditions remained behind on the island.
 They were scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.